Esri/hub-py/README.md

 Older versions of this API can also be found in the [ArcGIS API for Python](https://developers.arcgis.com/python/).
 You can find user guides to access Hub using it, under the [For ArcGIS API for Python](https://github.com/esridc/hub-py/tree/master/examples/For%20ArcGIS%20API%20for%20Python) subdirectory.

+### Reporting issues and feedback

-We encourage you to provide feedback/issues in implementation, under GitHub [issues](https://github.com/esridc/hub-py/issues) for this repo.
+We strongly encourage you to provide feedback and report issues in implementation, under GitHub [issues](https://github.com/esridc/hub-py/issues) for this repo.
+Under the `New Issue` button on that page, you will find an option to add a Bug or Enhancement report along with guidelines.
+Issues reported via our Github repository will be prioritized in subsequent changes.
+Report a bug when you observe unexpected or flawed behavior while working with our API.
+Report an Enhancement when you would like for a particular Hub object to also support new or improved capabilities within hub-py.